kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 <h2>Other performance stuff</h2>
 Images are usually blamed for causing the most performance issues: Kevin Luecke mentions them in his article.
 But Osmani's article argues that JS may be the bigger performance headache: that images only need to download while JavaScript files have to download code and then parse and execute it.

-Whatever your opinion, you shouldn't leave optimization techniques for JS only.
-So make sure to optimize your images as well, doing things like:
+Whatever your opinion, you shouldn't optimization your JS <em>only</em>.
+So make sure to optimize your images as well by doing things like:
-* Photoshop export/Save for Web on your images.
+* using Photoshop  "export/Save for Web" your images.
-* adding an image minification step to your build process with something like <a href="https://github.com/imagemin/imagemin-cli">imagemin-cli</a>.
+* adding an image minification step to your build process using something like <a href="https://github.com/imagemin/imagemin-cli">imagemin-cli</a>.
-* serving images (as well as JS, CSS and font files) from a CDN if it's in your budget.
+* serving images (as well as JS, CSS and font files) from a CDN if you can.
 * ~maybe~ looking at <a href="https://www.nikonusa.com/en/learn-and-explore/a/tips-and-techniques/bokeh-for-beginners.html">Bokeh</a> to further optimize your images.

-And performance depends on more than this: aggressive browser caching, for example, gives more performance wins.
-Plus, HTML minification is still a good idea and your app will be slow if it's hosted on a low-end USD $5/month shared plan.
+And performance depends on more than this: aggressive browser caching, for example, gives other performance wins.
+Plus, HTML minification is still a good idea, plus your app will be slow if it's hosted on a low-end shared USD $5/month plan.

 Many things are needed to create a high-performance app.
 Don't put this responsibility <em>just</em> on JavaScript.
 <h2>The complaints about learning curves</h2>